-During the year the Company and its subsidiaries entered into transactions with related parties including rental income, finance income and finance costs (Notes 17, 21 and 22).
+During the year the Company and its subsidiaries entered into transactions with related parties including rental income and finance income (Notes 17 and 21).
 Year end balances owed by/to related parties are disclosed in Notes 7, 9 and 16 to these financial statements.